adrian2793/hydrogen/docs/readme.md

 ### Get Hydrogen

 > [!IMPORTANT]
-> Hydrogen is not available publicy as Twitch Extension
+> Hydrogen is not available as Twitch Extension yet